sscs-ose/sscs-ose-code-a-chip.github.io/ISSCC26/submitted_notebooks/Low Mismatch 4 Channels Instrumentation Amplifier/Top Integrations/README.md

 **NOTE** : You can run full integration analog circuit netlist (CS-INA-CS-LPF, complementary clk) + digital circuit netlist (Frequency divider) by accessing the .spice from the **Top Integration .spice Folder**.
 Both result, using PULSE as alternative from digital and using PWL from csv provided from the digital (OpenLane) netlist give the same gain result & waveforms.

+For the layout implementation, two GDS versions are provided:
+- A full analog layout, generated using the gLayout framework in a Jupyter Notebook environment, and
+- A fully integrated layout, combining the analog front-end with the digital block designed in OpenLane, merged and finalized using KLayout.

 ## Schematic Design of 3 Chopper Switches Integration

 <p align="center">